finbourne/lusid-sdk-python-preview/sdk/docs/OrdersApi.md

 [EARLY ACCESS] ListOrders: List Orders

-Fetch the last pre-AsAt date version of each order in scope (does not fetch the entire history).
+Fetch the last pre-AsAt date version of each order with optional filtering (does not fetch the entire history).

 ### Example